caitlin0806/responses/July28.md

-2. Compile and train the model from the tensorflow exercise.
-Plot the training and validation loss as well as accuracy.
-Post your plots and describe them.
-D. Text Classification with an RNN
-1. Again compile and train the model from the tensorflow exercise.
-Plot the training and validation loss as well as accuracy.
-Stack two or more LSTM layers in your model.
-Post your plots and describe them.

 C1) One-hot encoding is inefficient towards vectorizing a corpus of words because a one-hot encoded vector is sparse so most of the indices are zero, which isn't helpful if we had a lot of words in the vocabulary.

 C2)